drussell33/wou-cs-46x-starlane/main_project_code/README.md

 or
 [Authorize]
 ````

+# 13th Video - Identity: How to set up the authentication db on Azure

+# 14th Video - Identity: how to seed users

+# 15th Video - Identity: Create admin user and role.

 finished making the project up to video 10 where it is deployed on azure, havent deployed yet and have documented the changes and commandline instructions in the Readme.md